-In two previous blogs posts (here and here) we briefly discussed several key components of a healthy lifestyle.
-This section provides a comprehensive overview of the diet plans and workout routines I have used to get in the best shape of my life at 40 years old.
+Whereas my previous blog outlined ten general principles for healthy living, this article provides a comprehensive overview of the diet plans and workout routines I have used to stay in great shape at 40 years old.

-“But what do you know?” you may be thinking.
+“But what do you know?” you might be thinking.
 “You’re not a trained professional!”

 You’re right.
 I’m not a trained professional.
-Nor do I have everything figured out.
+Nor do I claim to have everything figured out.

 However, I have spent the better part of two decades reading, writing, listening, and learning about fitness.
 I enjoy experimenting with new ideas, tracking how my body responds, and adjusting for optimal performance.

 Getting ripped begins - and ends - with a healthy diet.
-No matter how hard you work out, if your intensity toward dieting does not match your intensity toward working out, it is impossible to get shredded.
+No matter how hard you work out, if your intensity toward dieting does not match your intensity toward exercise, it is impossible to get shredded.